 When you apply for a home loan, a lender will take many factors into consideration when deciding whether or not to approve your application.
-One factor is serviceability.
-This is when the bank decides whether you can comfortably "service" the loan repayments, after considering all of your income, expenses and liabilities.
+One factor is serviceability, which means your ability to afford the loan repayments after considering all of your income, expenses and liabilities.

 What is mortgage serviceability?